What is Bankruptcy?

 - Chapter 13 reorganization is a three to five year full or partial repayment plan.

-- The amount you pay in chapter 13 is determined by your income.
+- The amount you pay in chapter 13 is determined by your income and expenses.